GuideNepalInvestingNEPSESIPFDYoung Investor

 4060~रू 38 lakh

-The 25-year-old ends up with roughly 3× the 35-year-old's pile for the same monthly contribution.
-The 10 years of head start aren't worth 10 years of contributions — they're worth a multiple of the entire final number, because compounding is not linear.
+The 25-year-old ends up with roughly 3× the 35-year-old's pile on the same monthly contribution.
+Those 10 years of head start aren't worth 10 years of contributions.
+They're worth a multiple of the entire final number, because compounding isn't linear.

-The implication: at 25, the urgency isn't to pick the perfect vehicle.
-It's to start anything equity-flavoured this month, even at रू 1,000–2,000, and let the next 35 years do what 35 years do.
-The optimisation can come later.
+So at 25 the urgency isn't to pick the perfect vehicle.
+It's to start anything equity-flavoured this month, even at रू 1,000–2,000, and let 35 years do what 35 years do.
+Optimising comes later.

 The three vehicles, framed for your age

 You already know roughly what each one is.
-Here's how each one looks when you have 35 years ahead.
+Here's how each looks with 35 years ahead of you.

 NEPSE direct

 What it is.
-You open a DEMAT and MeroShare account, link a broker, and buy individual companies — NABIL, NIB, NLG, Chilime, Upper Tamakoshi, the IPOs that come around every quarter, whatever you research and decide on.
+You open a DEMAT and MeroShare account, link a broker, and buy individual companies: NABIL, NIB, NLG, Chilime, Upper Tamakoshi, the IPOs that show up every quarter, whatever you've researched and decided on.

 Where it shines at 25.
-High agency.
-You learn how Nepali businesses actually work by watching a handful of them quarter by quarter.
-The IPO allotment lottery occasionally hands you free returns — a allotted IPO listing 60–80% above issue is not uncommon, even if applying-and-getting-allotted is itself a probability game.
+Agency.
+You learn how Nepali businesses actually run by watching a handful of them quarter by quarter.
+The IPO allotment lottery occasionally hands you free returns.
+An allotted IPO listing 60–80% above issue is not uncommon, though getting allotted is itself a probability game.

 Where it bites.
 The temperament tax.
-NEPSE lost about 41.5% from its August 2021 peak to mid-2022; individual stocks can drop further.
-Holding a stock that's 40% below your buy price for 18 months while your friends post about their gains in another stock is the psychological challenge of direct equity.
+NEPSE lost about 41.5% from its August 2021 peak to mid-2022, and individual stocks can drop further.
+Sitting on a stock that's 40% under your buy price for 18 months while your friends post screenshots of gains in something else is the psychological challenge of direct equity.
 Most people sell at the bottom and buy at the top.

 Mutual fund SIP

 What it is.
-A monthly auto-debit into a NEPSE-listed mutual fund scheme — managed by firms like Nabil Investment Banking, NMB Capital, Siddhartha Capital, NIBL Ace Capital, NIC Asia Capital, and others.
+A monthly auto-debit into a NEPSE-listed mutual fund scheme, run by firms like Nabil Investment Banking, NMB Capital, Siddhartha Capital, NIBL Ace Capital, NIC Asia Capital, and others.
 There are 10+ live schemes on NEPSE at any time.
-The fund manager picks the stocks; you decide how much per month and for how long.
+The fund manager picks the stocks.
+You decide how much per month and for how long.

 Where it shines at 25.
-Discipline by design.
-The auto-debit removes the "should I invest this month?" question that quietly costs people years of contributions.
-Rupee-cost averaging means a NEPSE drawdown buys you more units at lower NAVs — exactly what you want when the recovery comes.
+Discipline by default.
+The auto-debit kills the "should I invest this month?" question that quietly costs people years of contributions.
+Rupee-cost averaging means a NEPSE drawdown buys you more units at lower NAVs, which is exactly what you want when the recovery shows up.

 Where it bites.
-Scheme selection matters and fees vary across schemes — read each scheme's prospectus for the management-fee and expense breakdown before committing.
-Some closed-end schemes trade at a discount or premium to NAV on NEPSE — buy near NAV, not at a 15% premium.
+Scheme selection matters and fees vary.
+Read each scheme's prospectus for management-fee and expense breakdown before committing.
+Some closed-end schemes trade at a discount or premium to NAV on NEPSE.
+Buy near NAV, not at a 15% premium.

 Honest fit at 25.
 The default core.
-50–70% of long-term money goes here.
-A simple, single-scheme SIP that you don't change for the first 5 years is a better outcome than a "diversified" portfolio across six schemes you switch in and out of based on past 1-year returns.
+50–70% of long-term money lives here.
+A simple single-scheme SIP that you leave alone for the first 5 years beats a "diversified" portfolio across six schemes you swap in and out of based on last year's returns.

 Fixed deposit

 Where it shines at 25.
 Predictability for things you actually need.
-The down payment in 4 years.
-The wedding budget.
-The emergency fund extension.
-The bike you're saving for.
+A down payment in 4 years.
+A wedding budget.
+An emergency-fund top-up.
+The bike you've been saving for.
 FDs are the right answer when "this money has a job in 1–3 years."

 Where it bites.
 As a long-term primary vehicle, it leaves a lot on the table.
-5% gross becomes ~4.75% net, and inflation in Nepal has historically averaged 4–7% (though it has moderated to 2–3% in 2025).
-Real returns over a multi-decade horizon are typically modest.
+5% gross becomes ~4.75% net, and Nepali inflation has historically averaged 4–7% (though it has eased to 2–3% in 2025).
+Real returns over a multi-decade horizon stay modest.
 Across 35 years, the gap to equity compounds into something painful.

 Honest fit at 25.
 A liquidity buffer, not a strategy.
-15–25% of investable money.
-Laddered across maturities so you always have something maturing in the next year or two without breaking a deposit early.
+15–25% of investable money, laddered across maturities so something is always coming up in the next year or two without you breaking a deposit early.

 A starter allocation

-There is no universal answer, but here's a plain-vanilla split for a 25-year-old in Kathmandu earning ~रू 50,000–70,000 take-home, with PF/SSF auto-running and an emergency fund already built.
+No universal answer exists.
+Here's a plain-vanilla split for a 25-year-old in Kathmandu earning ~रू 50,000–70,000 take-home, with PF/SSF auto-running and an emergency fund already in place.
 Of the new money you invest each month:

 • NEPSE direct — 20%.
-2–4 stocks you genuinely follow, plus IPO applications when liquidity allows.
+2–4 stocks you actively follow, plus IPO applications when liquidity allows.

 • Fixed deposit — 20%.
 A laddered FD for 1–3 year goals or as the buffer above your emergency fund.

-If "20% NEPSE direct" sounds stressful, push it into the mutual fund and run a 80/0/20 split.
+If "20% NEPSE direct" sounds stressful, push that slice into the mutual fund and run a 80/0/20 split.
 The penalty is small.
-The penalty for not investing because you couldn't decide is enormous.
+The penalty for not investing because you couldn't decide is huge.

-If you're in the 20%+ tax slab and have CIT room left, redirect a portion of the FD slice into CIT first — the tax shield beats the FD's yield, even before compounding.
+If you're in the 20%+ tax slab and have CIT room left, redirect part of the FD slice into CIT first.
+The tax shield beats the FD's yield, even before compounding.
 See the FD vs MF vs CIT post for the full math.

 The behavioural part nobody talks about

-The investment that compounds at 10% over 35 years is not the same as the investment that advertises a 10% long-term return.
-The first one requires you to keep buying through 2018, through the 2021–22 drawdown, through whatever comes next, without flinching.
+The investment that compounds at 10% over 35 years isn't the same thing as the investment that advertises a 10% long-term return.
+The first version requires you to keep buying through 2018, through the 2021–22 drawdown, through whatever comes next, without flinching.

 A few rules of thumb that have worked better than any vehicle choice:

-1. Set the SIP and don't change it for 12 months.
+1. Set the SIP and don't touch it for 12 months.
 Including not "topping it up" because last month was green.

 2. Don't check NEPSE more than once a week.
 Once a month is better.
 The number of decisions you don't make is the number of bad ones you avoid.